Fairy-io/bun-elysia-template/README.md

 -   data access layer - for accessing database
 -   business logic layer - for implementing business logic

+#### `config.provider.ts`

+It uses `validateObject` and `parseIntObject` functions to parse and validate environment variables.
+In current setup every environment variable should have value assigned, so it is required to provide default values for optional environment variables.

+To get started, create `.env` file based on `.env.example`.

+It is async function, because in future it can be used to fetch configuration from external sources (e.g. vault).

 ## `send` Method